A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

 This cute canine companion is a hybrid dog; the result of one parent being a Bichon Frise and the other a Shih Tzu.

 The result is an irresistible package of fun and fur that will delight their pet parent for 16 years or more!

-But in order to live into a ripe old age the Shichon needs to be well-cared for.
+But to live into a ripe old age, the Shichon needs to be well-cared for.

 This means feeding a diet that is designed to meet the needs of a small dog.

 Factors that are especially important when considering the best dog food for Shichon are that they tend to have a sensitive stomach and they can have dental problems if their teeth are not properly cared for.

 Other factors you may wish to consider include whether to feed canned food or dry, kibble, along with how often to feed.
 With this in mind, we will look at eight of the best dog food for Shichon so that you can spend less time worrying about what to feed, and more time playing with your pet pal.

 Unfortunately smaller breeds such as the Shichon can be fussy eaters.